 Also, have a look at What is Private Equity? | Complete Beginners Guide

-Australian private equity market has always been grappling with issues that act as a hindrance in its growth.
+Australian private equity market has always been grappling with issues that act as a hindrance to its growth.
 In 2016 as well, it was no different.

-Even few big shots like Dick Smith, Spotless and few other top firms which are backed by private equities have hit the skids in 2016.
+Even a few big shots like Dick Smith, Spotless, and few other top firms which are backed by private equities have hit the skids in 2016.

 Steve Byrom, Australia’s Future funds’ head of equity, analyses the whole private equity in Australia in the following manner.
-He says that the private equity market in Australia is about 10% of the whole fund, i.e. around Australian $11.5 billion (almost US $8.6 billion).
-And most of the private equity exposure comes from the US which is around 60%.
-The rest is split among Europe, UK and emerging markets of Australia.
+He says that the private equity market in Australia is about 10% of the whole fund, i.e., around Australian $11.5 billion (almost US $8.6 billion).
+And most of the private equity exposure comes from the US, which is around 60%.
+The rest is split among Europe, the UK, and emerging markets of Australia.

 To understand the private equity market, here are few statistics to look at –